Druidic Symbols And Celtic Zodiac Animals

 When you need an unflappable hero, an uncompromising warrior guided by honour, or someone to push you through to the end, a wolf is your best bet.
 Wolves have strong beliefs and are devoted to you as long as you’re in line with them, but a wolf can also be stubborn to the point of absolutely refusing to compromise.

 Maybe more than any other animal sign, the same traits that can make the wolf an amazing force can also be their downfall.
 The stubbornness can be strength or weakness, depending on how things play out during any face-off.

 The Hawk or The Falcon

 November 25th – December 23rd

-Hawks and falcons are renowned for their eyesight in nature, and the same trait can be said of those who claim this sign.
+Hawks and falcons are renowned for their eyesight in nature, and the same trait can be said of those who claim this Celtic sign.
 They care about the lofty view that comes with wisdom and knowledge and seeks to share both with others.

 Those under this animal zodiac sign also can spot a clear target from a long way away, and pursue it with a direct single-minded force that even gets the attention of a wolf.
-However if there isn’t anything that grabs their full passion they fill simply float from one project to another, one thought to another, until that major idea demands their full focus.
+However if there isn’t anything that grabs their interest they fill simply float from one project to another, one thought to another, until that major idea demands their full focus.

 Although very open to new ideas, thoughts, and philosophies, you can count on hawks/falcons to always have an inherent moral and directional compass that always sees them returning back to a certain direction.